cklewar/cso-ui/readme.md

 This will fork and run as daemon.
 Currently no startup script for Systemd or SysV Init.

 ### Docker ###
-If you want to run hibiki landing page in docker environment turn of deamon mode in __constants.py__ by setting option __DEAMONIZE__ to __False__.
+If you want to run cso-ui use case runner in docker environment turn of deamon mode in __constants.py__ by setting option __DEAMONIZE__ to __False__.

 ```python